Christmas in a Minute: Easy Ribbon Trees

 The holiday season is busy enough without spending hours crafting decor and DIY gifts, so a few friends and I created some super simple holiday ideas for you that we’ve called Christmas in a Minute.
 Have a few minutes?
 Great, then you can create these easy ribbon looped Christmas trees that make perfect holiday decor for tables, mantels, buffets, and even window sills.
 It can be made in about 15 minutes– trust me, I had literally 15 minutes to whip this up as my husband got the kids dressed for a SUPER FUN trip to the hardware store (if you have a 3 and 5 year old, you KNOW how SUPER FUN a trip to the hardware store can be!)

 There’s actually two versions of the ribbon trees.
-The first is simply wrapping cardboard cones with ribbon trim, like so:
+The first is simply wrapping cardboard cones with ribbon trim.
+It’s a simple, easy way to add some texture to your Christmas decor, like so:

-I’ll admit I got the idea for the second style while browsing West Elm last month.
+Full disclosure- I’ll admit I got the idea for the second style while browsing West Elm last month.
+The width of the ribbon gives the tree a little more depth and an elegant look.
+Check out the inspiration here:

 I started by figuring out how large I wanted each ribbon loop, and then cut my two rolls of ribbon to that size.
 You may want your top loops to be a little smaller, so adjust the size accordingly.

-Start by forming the loop.
+Start by forming the loop and tuck one end of the ribbon under the other.
 Use a dot of glue in between the two ribbons, and then a dot on the back.
 Use a low-temp glue gun for this if you can.
 Mine was high-temp, but I’m pretty sure my fingertips are burned off permanently at this point.

 And also?
 Mommy needs a manicure.